filecoin-project/lotus-docs/content/en/docs/tutorials/store-and-retrieve/index.md

     Lotus will output something like:

     ```shell
     > Address                                    Balance  Nonce  Default
     > f16mwizoeloamhp4dea4uy367mlihddw2mflnb5vy  10 FIL   0      X
     ```

     Any balance above 0.1 FIL is enough to retrieve the data we are requesting in this tutorial.

-:::warning Low or no balance
-{{< alert icon="⚠️" >}}
+{{< alert icon="warning" >}}**Low or no balance**

 If you do not have enough FIL, you need to transfer some FIL to this account.
 You can either do this by using a cryptocurrency exchange or having a friend send you FIL.
 The address `f1...` listed when you run `lotus wallet list` is your public address; use this when requesting money from an exchange or your friend.
 {{< /alert >}}